valkyrie26/weather_prediction_ml/README.md

 ## Observations

 We tried fine-tuning the original CNN and convLSTM models provided by varying its hyperparameters and making changes to the model itself.
-The ideal scenario by trying various values that we found were:
+The optimal scenario by found by our experimentation were:

 CNN:
 <br/>learning rate: 1e-04